Last updated on August 26, 2021.

 The area is a bit grey when it comes to medical beauty procedures, defined as “procedures involving skin puncture, external application of energy, mechanical/chemical exfoliation of the skin and others (such as colon hydrotherapy and hyperbaric oxygen therapy) that may pose safety concerns”.

-Most common medical beauty procedures in Hong Kong
+What are the most common medical beauty procedures in Hong Kong?

 A few of the most common medical beauty procedures which fall under this definition are the following.